graetz23/coolArduinoSerialStateMachine/README.md

 ### Remarks
 I use this project as a basis for sensor applications; e.g. see: [ASSTCP](https://github.com/graetz23/ArduinoSerialStateTempCableProbe).

-On client side I use the _mirrow_ project: [**cool Python Serial State Machine (coolPSSM)**](https://github.com/graetz23/coolPythonSerialStateMachine) to implement the processing of retrieved data / content / logs / messages / .. / from arduino; the project is still ongoing and not stable yet.
+On client side I use the _mirrow_ project: [**cool Python Serial State Machine (coolPSSM)**](https://github.com/graetz23/coolPythonSerialStateMachine) to implement the processing of retrieved data / content / logs / messages / .. / from arduino; the project is still ongoing.

 Everything was coded using: